malvins-studio/baseproject/README.md

 This README would normally document whatever steps are necessary to get the application up and running.

+TODO-list:
+1. Create a test asserting bootstrap is installed and running;
+2. Create a test asserting existence of a Dashboard index

 Things you may want to cover:

 * Ruby version